Pytest & CI

 Modern Python packaging standards mandate pyproject.toml as the central configuration hub.
 Aligning pytest configuration with PEP 517/518 not only standardizes tooling management but also unlocks schema validation, IDE autocomplete, and centralized dependency resolution.
 While pytest.ini remains fully supported for backward compatibility, it lacks TOML’s type safety, structured data representation, and cross-tool interoperability.

 The [tool.pytest.ini_options] table replaces legacy INI syntax, requiring strict key normalization.
 Hyphenated CLI flags become underscored keys, and boolean values must be explicit.
 This schema compliance prevents subtle parsing errors that historically plagued pytest.ini deployments.
 For organizations migrating from unittest, a phased adoption strategy is recommended: begin by mapping unittest discovery patterns to testpaths, then incrementally replace setUpClass/tearDownClass logic with session-scoped fixtures.
-Detailed migration pathways for legacy codebases are documented in Migrating from unittest to pytest incrementally, ensuring zero disruption to existing CI pipelines during the transition.

 TOML